hobrien/LabNotes/GenomicAnalyses.md

         - After filtering out features with mean counts < 100, I ran this on 121k features.
 The job died after 2.9 hrs (=18.6 hrs since it was run on 8 cores). maxvmem was 149G= 18.6 per core.
 This is somehow not any faster than analysing the full dataset and seems to be using WAY more memory.
         - After filtering out *transcripts* with low counts (TPM<1 in at least 56 samples according to Kallisto), it ran on 15 samples using 6 cores in 1.7 hrs (CPU time = 5.3 hrs). maxvmem was 128.495G=22G per core (RunJunctionSeqFilter.sh.o26263)
            - this is a significant improvement (4 fold) in CPU over analysing all transcripts, but using twice as much memory for some reason
                - I think this was accidentally run on 8 cores (need to modify this in the R script as well as the bash script)
                - this means that maxvmem was 128.495G/8=16G per core
                - depending on how this scales with sample size, it may still take 75 years to run on the complete dataset
-           - I'm going to at least try running it on ca. 30 samples.
+           - On 32 samples, this ran in 8 hrs on 4 cores (CPU time = 22 hrs), maxvmem was 82.567G = 20G per core
+           - this is actually slightly less memory than the 15 sample case, but 4x the CPU time.
+If this scaling holds, I will need 22 * 4 * 4 = 352 CPU hours to run the complete dataset.
+That's 2 days on 8 cores with 24G per core.
+Should be doable!

 ## Kallisto
 - [This](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-015-0862-3) paper recommends filtering out *transcripts* with low counts, not counting bins